-For those who appreciate artisanal home goods, Drew makes custom live edge charcuterie boards and large live edge slabs, a trade he learned through an apprenticeship under David and Amber Dalholt of local Sunnyside Millwork, and wildly-popular retail store, Sunnyside Mercantile.
+For those who appreciate artisanal home goods, Drew makes custom live edge charcuterie boards and large live edge slabs, a trade he learned through an apprenticeship under David and Amber Dalholt of local Sunnyside Millwork.

 In the future, Drew and Claire hope to expand their wellness offerings on the farm with on-site activities, such as yoga retreats, community dinners, and more.

-Look for Heritage Harvest honeys and sustainable goods for sale at local farmers markets and shops around Winston-Salem, including Cobblestone Farmers Market, Wine Merchants Gourmet, Sunnyside Mercantile, and in farm-fresh recipes at Willow’s Bistro.
+Look for Heritage Harvest honey and sustainable goods for sale at local farmers markets and shops around Winston-Salem, including Cobblestone Farmers Market, Wine Merchants Gourmet, and in farm-fresh recipes at Willow’s Bistro.
 Headed by culinary phenomenon, Chef Travis Myers, Willow’s is located in a historic train depot on the Southern end of downtown Winston-Salem.

 Looking for ways to enjoy Heritage Harvest Farms honey at home?
 Check out Chef Myers’ recipe below for Phyllo-Wrapped Baked Brie.
 A veteran in the kitchen and head chef at Willow’s for the past three years, Myers was recently named Chef of the Year by the North Carolina Restaurant Lodging Association (NCRLA) during their Chef Showdown competition.